2009–10 2. Bundesliga: Results

-Relegation play-offs
+Promotion/relegation play-offs

 The 16th-placed Hansa Rostock faced the third-placed 3.
 Liga team FC Ingolstadt for a two-legged play-off.
 FC Ingolstadt, as the winner on aggregated score after both matches earned a spot in the 2010–11 2.
 Bundesliga.
 The matches took place on 14 and 17 May, with the 3.
-Liga club playing at home first.
+Liga club hosting the first leg at home.

 Hansa Rostock was relegated to 3.
 Liga and Ingolstadt was promoted to 2.
 Bundesliga for the 2010–11 season.